IIIMPACT/hungerrush_handheld_docs/content/engineering/guides/pre-git-commit-linting.md

 ## Introduction
 This setup uses husky and lint-staged to clean C# and XML-based codes.

+## Setup for new members
+1. navigate to root directory where we have the .SLN file and .git folder

+2. run **npm install**

+## Fresh setup

 ### Pre-requisites
 - **1. Install node on your computer** ->, and make sure it’s available in your terminal by running node -v